asimsek/CMSDijetCaloScoutingRun2/README.md

-# CMS Dijet Calo Scouting Search with CMS Run 2 data
-This framework is for Low Mass Dijet Resonance Search with Calo Scouting Technique by using CMS Run 2 data

 Instructions for running the Calo Scouting Dijet Resonance Search from start to finish.

 ### Set up DijetRootTreeAnalyzer and Combine Tool